Floer homology and embedded bipartite graphs: Euler characteristic

 \section{Euler characteristic}

+In this section, we study the Euler characteristic of $\widehat{\mathrm{HFG}}(G)$ for a graph $G$ in $S^3$.
+We first provide a definition of the Alexander invariant for a graph, by extending Litherland's definition for a $\theta_{n}$-graph in \cite{MR994083}.
+Then we discuss the calculation of the invariant based on Fox calculus, which shows that the invariant coincides with the Euler characteristic.

-Friedl, Juh{\'a}sz and Rasmussen in \cite{MR2805998} defined a torsion invariant for sutured manifolds and showed that it is the Euler characteristic of the sutured Floer homology.
-We see from Proposition~\ref{relation} that the homology we defined in this paper is a special case of sutured Floer homology.
-In fact, in our case the torsion invariant defined by them is just the maximal abelian torsion of the pair $(M\setminus \nu (G), S_{V_{2}})$, where $S_{V_{2}}=\coprod_{v\in V_{2}}S_{v}$ with $S_{v}$ the neighbourhood of $v$ in $\partial(M\setminus \nu (G))$ as shown in Figure~\ref{fig:f10}.
-We give a combinatorial interpretation of this torsion in the case that $M=S^{3}$.
-Precisely, we show how to define it from a graph projection on the 2-sphere $S^{2}$.
-The construction can be regarded as an extension of Kaufffman's construction of the Alexander polynomial for links in his book \cite{MR712133}.
+For a sutured manifold, Friedl, Juh{\'a}sz and Rasmussen in \cite{MR2805998} defined a torsion invariant and showed that it is the Euler characteristic of the sutured Floer homology of the underlying manifold.
+The discussion in this section can be regarded as a combinatorial interpretation of their result in the case of bipartite graphs.
+In particular, we provide a state sum formula for the Alexander invariant, which is a diagrammatical formula constructed on a graph diagram of $G$.